 In this section, we will establish some fine estimates for the number of particles of the process, which will be used later to bound the number of creations of red particles.
 For this, we define $N_t(r)$ to be the number of particles to the right of $r$ at time $t$, i.e.\ $N_t(r) = \sum_{u\in\mathscr A_0(t)}\Ind_{(X_u(t) \ge r)}$.
 Unfortunately, this quantity is not very convenient to work with, because of the ``in between'' particles, namely, particles $u\in\mathscr A_0(t)$ with $\tau_l(u) \le t < \sigma_{l+1}(u)$ for some $l\ge 0$ (see Section~\ref{sec:BBBM_tiers}).
 We therefore also define for $l\ge0$,

-and define $N^{(l+)}_t(r)$ etc.\ analogously to Section~\ref{sec:BBBM_tiers}.
+and define $N^{(l+)}_t(r)$ etc.\ by \eqref{eq:sum_over_tiers} as before.
 Note that contrary to $Z_t$, $Y_t$ and $R_t$, we may have $N_t(r) \ne N^{(0+)}_t(r)$!
 We also apply the superscripts ``white'' and ``red'' to all of these quantities with the obvious meanings.

 Write for short $N = N^\flat = \lfloor 2\pi e^{A+\delta}a^{-3}e^{\mu a}\rfloor$.
 As in Section~\ref{sec:piece_proof}, we say that hypothesis (HB$_0$) is verified if $\nu_0$ is deterministic and such that $G_0$ holds.
 The main lemma in this section is the following: \begin{lemma} Suppose (HB$_0$).
 Let $t\in [Ka^2,\tconst{eq:tcrit}\wedge \sqrt\ep a^3]$.
 Then, for $0\le r\le 9a/10$ and every $\alpha > 0$ there exists $C_{\delta,\alpha}$, such that for large $A$ and $a$,